Rascalov/MoodleAutomaticFileRetriever/README.md

 li tags have certain classes that define what their content consumes.

-Current tags and their definitions:
+Current found classes and their definitions:
 - **modtype_resource: holds one(?) link to a resource**
 - **modtype_label: holds text without resource links, though could include links.
 Usually used for Header Titles**
 - **modtype_book: Holds a video(?) in a seperate window**